(2006/2007) Mac Pro user Reports/Tests on FB-Dimms

 Reports Last Updated: 4/10/2007 (FB-Dimm temperatures)

-This page was an catch-all for early Mac Pro user reports on 3rd party RAM/FB-Dimms.
-(Early 2009 Mac pros use DDR3 modules, not the large heatsink FB-Dimms used by earlier Mac Pro models) Here's Apples note on larger than standard (Jedec) heatsinks required with Mac Pro FB-Dimms:
+This page was a catch-all for early (2006/2007) Mac Pro user reports on 3rd party RAM/FB-Dimms.
+(FB-Dimms are no longer used in 2009 and later Mac Pros.)
+Here's Apples note on larger than standard (Jedec) heatsinks required with Mac Pro FB-Dimms:

 Please note: Apple created a more robust thermal specification for the Mac Pro FB-DIMM heat sinks that provide more efficient cooling than many other FB-DIMMs.
 These FB-DIMMs require less airflow to stay cool and allow the internal fans to spin at slower speeds, improving system acoustics.
 FB-DIMMs made by other manufacturers that do not include a sufficient heat sink may cause the fans to run faster (and louder) or the memory chips to run slower so as not to overheat."